 Extraction of Semi-Volatile Organic Compounds from Soil in Accordance with EPA 3545

-Semi-Volatile Organic Compounds (SVOCs) are a subgroup of Volatile Organic Compounds (VOCs) that have a high molecular weight and high boiling points.
+SVOCs are a subgroup of Volatile Organic Compounds (VOCs) that have a high molecular weight and high boiling points.
 They are primarily composed of pesticides and herbicides.
-Prolonged exposure to these compounds, especially indoors, raises a public health concern.
-For example, many of these compounds have been listed by the US EPA as hazardous air pollutants (HAPs).
-This classification applies to pollutants that can cause serious health effects such as: allergies, asthma, endocrine and thyroid disruption, reproductive toxicity, fetal and child development delays, and even cancer.
+Prolonged exposure to these compounds, especially indoors, raises a public health concern, including several listed by the US EPA as hazardous air pollutants (HAPs).
+This classification applies to pollutants that can cause serious health effects, such as allergies, asthma, endocrine and thyroid disruption, reproductive toxicity, fetal and child development delays, and even cancer.

 Semi-volatile organic compounds consist of substances with a broad set of chemical properties and structural features.
 These differences make it challenging to efficiently extract all analytes of interest with one method.
-Furthermore, the soil matrix from which the SVOCs are to be extracted is often complex with multiple components adding to the difficulty of extraction.
-The CEM EDGE with Q-Cup Technology can effectively extract a difficult set of analytes from complex matrices with one simple method.
+Furthermore, the complexity of the soil matrix from which the SVOCs are to be extracted often includes multiple components, adding to the complexity of extraction.
+The EDGE with Q-Cup Technology can effectively extract a difficult set of analytes from complex matrices with one simple method.

 Traditional methods, such as Soxhlet, are very time consuming and use a large amount of solvent.
 Automated methods often require tedious sample preparation with complex sample holders.
 EDGE is the fastest exaction system available and uses a minimal amount of solvent.
 The Q-Cup sample holder is comprised of two easy-to-assemble pieces, allowing the sample to be prepared in seconds.